Mental health problems include depression, anxiety, eating disorders, obsessive compulsive disorder, ADHD and self-harm.

 Some are admitted to CAMHS inpatient units which are often far from home, leaving them isolated from family and friends, which is detrimental to their recovery.

 Others are admitted to non-specialist adult mental health or paediatric hospital wards, settings often inappropriate for their circumstances.
-Figures from the Mental Welfare Commission for Scotland indicate that there were 118 admissions, involving 101 children and young people (under the age of 18) to such non-specialist wards in 2018/19, an increase on the previous year (103 admissions involving 90 children and young people).
+Figures released by the Mental Welfare Commission for Scotland indicate that in the 2022/23 financial year there were 79 admissions, involving 66 children and young people (under the age of 18), to such non-specialist wards.

 In addition, there are no secure intensive psychiatric care units in Scotland for children and young people with severe mental health needs that require this care.
 There are also no specialist inpatient facilities for those with a learning disability and/or autism spectrum disorder.